Stony Plain Real Estate vs. The GTA: A 2026 Affordability Breakdown

 Will I take a massive pay cut moving to Alberta?

 In most professional sectors, absolutely not.
 Alberta boasts some of the highest average weekly earnings in the country.
-Industries like trades, engineering, healthcare, and logistics (heavily present in the Acheson Industrial Area near Stony Plain) pay highly competitive salaries that, when combined with the drastically lower cost of living, result in a massive increase in your actual disposable income.
+Industries like trades, engineering, healthcare, and logistics (heavily present in the actual disposable income.
+This high-earning industrial workforce drives a resale market similar to the growth seen in Chappelle, Southwest Edmonton, keeping property values resilient and demand high.

 Is it expensive to physically move my belongings across the country?